informalsystems/quint/doc/lang.md

 ```

 The operators `\EE` and `\AA` are almost never used, so there are no
-equivalents in TNT.
+equivalents in Quint.
 If you have reached this level, you should (automatically)
-translate your TNT spec into TLA+ and use your tools, e.g., TLAPS.
+translate your Quint spec into TLA+ and use your tools, e.g., TLAPS.

 ### Unbounded quantifiers